Dixie Fire Lawyers

 Claims are being made against PG&E alleging:

-- Blown fuses on a Pacific Gas and Electric power line are being looked at a possible cause of the Dixie Fire burning in Butte and Plumas counties.
+- Blown fuses on a Pacific Gas and Electric power line are being looked at a possible cause of the Dixie Fire burning in Butte, Plumas, Tehama, Lassen and Shasta counties.

 PG&E said a utility repairman noticed damage to fuses on a power line on July 13 after the company’s outage system indicated that Cresta Dam off of Highway 70 in the Feather River Canyon had lost power.